Automotive

 Trinity Church in Verkhne-Nikulskoye village

-The Trinity Church, erected on the high bank of the Ildi in the second half of the 18th century, is noteworthy.
-The church is the most unusual architectural monument in this part of the Mologsky lands.
+The Trinity Church, built on the high bank of the Ildi River in the second half of the 18th century, is noteworthy.
+The church is the most unusual architectural monument in this part of the Mologa lands.
 It was here that Archimandrite Pavel (Gruzdev), an amazing elder of the Russian Orthodox Church, served as rector from 1960 to June 1992.

 • 7.
 P. Borok